 Where a protocol is not 8-bit clean, it cannot transport the NAI asis.
-Instead, we presume that a protocol-specific transport layer takes care of encoding the NAI on input to the protocol, and decoding it when the NAI exits the protocol.
+Instead, this document presumes that a protocol-specific transport layer takes care of encoding the NAI on input to the protocol, and decoding it when the NAI exits the protocol.
 The encoded or escaped version of the NAI is not a valid NAI, and MUST NOT be presented to the AAA system.

 For example, HTTP carries user identifiers, but escapes the '.' character as "%2E" (among others).
-When we desire HTTP to transport the NAI "fred@example.com", the data as transported will be in the form "fred@example%2Ecom".
+When HTTP is used to transport the NAI "fred@example.com", the data as transported will be in the form "fred@example%2Ecom".
 That data exists only within HTTP, and has no relevance to any AAA system.